helmavdl/ig-toolbox/README.md

 }
 ```

-And some sample `.vscode/tasks.json` to launch SUSHI and the IG Publisher:
+2. `.vscode/tasks.json` to define tasks tp launch SUSHI and the IG Publisher:

 ```json
 {